What Is a Customer Portal? Benefits & How to Build (2026)

 The Importance of Security and Privacy

 Overall, your portal must be a fortress.
 This means using HTTPS encryption, protecting against common web vulnerabilities, complying with privacy regulations, and maintaining a Data Processing Agreement (DPA).
 The global average cost of a data breach is a staggering $4.45 million, but the cost to customer trust is even higher.
-With 97% of consumers concerned about their online data, demonstrating strong security and privacy practices is a powerful way to build confidence.
+With 88% of consumers concerned about how their data is handled, demonstrating strong security and privacy practices is a powerful way to build confidence.

 Your Path to a Better Customer Experience